 Other events throughout the week include Opening Night Gala and Closing Night Gala, tribute ceremonies to a Shining Star and a Career Achievement Tribute Award, Filmmaker Awards, Panel discussions, Master Classes and Filmmaker Residency Program to mentor scriptwriters.
 The educational programs discuss topics such as Filmmaking in the Caribbean, How to Find Representation, Film Financing, Music and Film and The Art of Collaboration.
 BIFF offers an exciting Youth Film Workshop, visiting schools throughout The Bahamas to teach the knowledge and provide the tools necessary to make a film.

 Jeffrey Lyons, one of Hollywood’s best-known film critics and author of “The Stories My Father Told Me” has high praise for BIFF.
 He says, "The Bahamas International Film Festival is a shining light among a large field of film festivals; it has an astonishing intimacy about it.
 Young filmmakers, many of them talented Bahamians, get to rub shoulders with movie stars and established filmmakers; contacts they might otherwise not have.
 It is a celebration of international artistic achievement in one of the most beautiful places on earth, and a vital part of The Bahamas' standing as a creative Mecca for all."

 The Bahamas International Film Festival is a non – profit organization dedicated to providing the local community and international visitors with a diverse presentation of films from around the world.
 In addition to offering films that might not otherwise be released theatrically in the Bahamas, BIFF will provide a unique cultural experience, educational programs, and forums for exploring the future of cinema.

 Filmmakers are the celebrities at BIFF.
 Films in competition are treated to a grand time where lodging or transportation are provided.
-They are able to enjoy various places of interest, as the Festival showcases several locations around Harbour Island and New Providence for its many activities.
+They are able to enjoy various places of interest, as the Festival showcases several locations around Hope Town and New Providence for its many activities.
 Opportunities to connect with various celebrities and industry professionals abound through arranged Filmmaker Retreats, panel discussions, a Filmmaker lounge, which offers a comfortable meeting area, happy hours throughout the week and special screenings.
 Gala events too are planned with the filmmaker in mind.
 At present, BIFF has several gala events that include: